[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 (recommended for beginners)

-• you will need: a mouse with low DPI (sensitivity), preferrably without a trackball, with side buttons (mouse3, mouse4, mouse5, mouse6), vertical mice are welcome and encouraged (they do not reduce carpal tunnel syndrome, but are ergonomic and more comfy imho)
+• you will need: a mouse with low DPI (sensitivity), preferrably without a trackball, with side buttons (mouse3, mouse4, mouse5, mouse6), vertical mice, mouse keypads and mice with haptic feedback are welcome and encouraged (carpal tunnel syndrome alert!)

 disable the same assists as in the full mouse tutorial above, except we do simplify it a bit - we are enabling the game shifting logic (albeit not perfect and unrealistic) to ease our keyboard struggles: